Transcript

 We asked a voice actor to play Lucia in today’s episode.

-Look, I figure that it was about 1.50 in the morning.
-I start to hear that the sky was breaking apart… like it was going to thunder storm.
+LUCIA: Look, I figure that it was about 1:50 in the morning.
+I started to hear that the sky was breaking apart… like it was going to thunder.

-And look… even though we weren’t expecting something to happen, we were in a situation that was a little stressful, but without reaching collective hysteria.
+And I thought, even though we weren’t expecting something to happen, we were in a situation that was a little stressful, but without reaching collective hysteria.
 But everyone was aware that something could happen.

 There were some previous reports of people who heard fireworks and got scared that it was some sort of an attack.
-So the general population was waiting, in a tense calm.
-But the moment I hear that it’s like, the sky is breaking apart, my thought was, I have clothes on the line.
-It’s thundering and it’s gonna pour.
+So, the general population was waiting, in a tense calm.
+But the moment I heard that it sounded like the sky is breaking apart, my thought was, damn, I have clothes on the line.
+It’s thundering, and it’s gonna pour.
+In my sleepiness, that’s what came to mind.

 But then the house lit up like it was on fire.
 It lit up from a big explosion.
-My daughter is 10 years old and she was sleeping with me.
+My daughter, she’s 10 years old and she was sleeping with me.

-The first thing I heard were the neighbors.
-They were screaming from their balconies, “damn gringos”, “damn gringos”!
-And amidst all the confusion, I just said, I can’t believe this shit is happening.
+I start hearing neighbors screaming from their balconies, “Damn gringos, damn gringos!”
+And in all the confusion, I just said, I can’t believe this shit is happening.
 This is it.

 All this is in a matter of seconds.
-I realize that the bed is not the best place to be because everything is happening in the buildings right in front of my house.
+I realize that the bed isn’t the best place to be because everything is happening in the buildings right in front of my house.

 You can hear the tuk-tuk-tuk-tuk-tuk-tuk, and the the woo-poo, which now I know are missiles from drones.
 And I think the safest place in my house is the bathroom.
 I say, “Quickly, let’s go to the bathroom.”
 And my daughter asks, “Mom, what’s going on?
 Are we going to die?”

 Of course, we had no idea what was happening.
 I realized that the lights didn’t work.
-Because there was no electricity.
+It was dark not because it was nighttime but because there was no electricity.
 I start trying to communicate with others.
 I made my first phone call trying to figure out what was going on.
-But the question: what’s happening was always answered with more confusion.
-What was clear is that what we thought was happening… an invasion, was happening.
+But the question, what’s happening? was always answered with more confusion.
+What was clear is that what we thought was happening, an invasion, was happening, but no one had any details.

 An hour passed and we still didn’t know what was happening or what state we were in.
-But for my daughter, it was a moment in which she stopped asking me questions.
+But for my daughter, it was a moment in which she stopped asking me questions… She said, “I hear them speaking American, Mom, I hear them speaking in English.”
+I told her, “Calm down, calm down.”

 And then my daughter went from fear to anger.
 She asked if she could have permission to say say a swear word.
-And I told her, yes, of course, say what you need to.
-And she shouted, “fucking gringos!”
+And I told her, yeah, of course, say what you need to.
+And she shouted, “Fucking gringos!”

 And she painted a dove on the roof of the bathroom.